Spain: Barcelona and the Catalan Countryside: November 7-15, 2025

 Sun.
 November 9: Barcelona Sights and Sites

 Guided city tour: Gothic Quarter walking tour and historic sites such as Montjuïc Hill for panoramic views and Olympic history.
 You'll also see many of the iconic buildings designed by Antoni Gaudí.
 Includes access to Park Güell and La Sagrada Familia.
 You'll see all of the important sites throughout the city today.
-If you've been to Barcelona already and would like do to something different, there will be other options available for the day.
+If you've been to Barcelona already and/or would like do to something different, there will be other options available for the day.
 Today is flexible and we will discuss options once the group is formed.

-In the evening, we'll learn how to make paella from scratch using high-quality rice, fresh seafood, meats, and a variety of vegetables.
+This evening, we'll learn how to make paella from scratch using high-quality rice, fresh seafood, meats, and a variety of vegetables.
 You'll learn how to achieve the perfect socarrat, the crispy, flavorful rice layer at the bottom of the pan.
 The key elements of a good paella are the pan itself, the cooking techniques, and quality ingredients such as bomba rice, saffron, fresh seafood, along with chicken or rabbit.
 Dinner will be the paella we cook together.

 Transition to the Countryside